elisBarovsky/Roots/README.md

 * No special installation is required – the game runs directly in your browser.

 ### Instructions
-1. Download all files from this repository, or visit the link here: [Insert GitHub Pages Link].
+1. Download all files from this repository, or visit the link here: https://elisbaro.itch.io/roots.
 2. Open the `index.html` file in your browser.
 3. Enjoy the game!